jakobfriedl/jakobfriedl.github.io/README.md

 Speaking of blog, a more readable version of my blog can be found at [jakobfriedl.github.io/blog](https://jakobfriedl.github.io/blog).
 It contains a list of all my blog posts on various topics regarding cybersecurity and programming, as well as write-ups for CTF challenges or networks I have solved.

+## Other features

+- Tab-autocompletion
+- Clearing the terminal screen with `CTRL + L`
+- Secret commands :)